Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

-What are Equip Spells?
+What Are Equip Spells?

 Any duelist worth his Dark Magician knows the Yu-Gi-Oh card game contains three broad card categories: monsters, spells, and traps.
 Each of these is further divided into subcategories that help segment cards and reveal at what times they can be played.

 One of the most entertaining card types are equip spells, magic cards that attach to a monster and offer it a variety of great benefits.
 Many provide at least one ATK-strengthening effect, and today we'll rank the ten best to help you arm your own deck of monsters!
 Here's a sneak peek of what made the list.

 10. Big Bang Shot